 Welcome Thirty-One Gifts!

-Welcome to Columbus, Thirty-One Gifts attendees!
-We're so glad you chose to come!
-Whether you're a first-time visitor or have already been here a few times, we want to help you make this visit one to remember!
-We hope you notice all of the pink details around the city - we truly value you and wanted to roll out the pink carpet for you.
+Welcome to Columbus, Thirty-One Consultants!
+We're so glad you chose to attend your Conference in our city and whether you're a first-time visitor or have already been here a few times, we want to help you make this visit one to remember!
+We hope you notice all of the pink details around the city - we truly value you and wanted to roll out the pink carpet just for you.

 Things to See, Do and Eat in Columbus